The Story of Sakichi Toyoda

 Sakichi Toyoda, the founder of Toyota Industries Corporation, possessed a strong ambition to contribute to society from his days as a youth.
 He had devoted his 63-year-long life to invention.

-We sincerely appreciate your support of Toyota Industries Corporation and the Toyota Industries Group.
+Firstly, we would like to extend our sincere appreciation for your continued support of Toyota Industries Corporation and the Toyota Industries Group.

-Amid these circumstances, Toyota Industries is building a stronger business foundation and addressing key management issues by leveraging the Group’s comprehensive strengths to further raise corporate value.
+Under these circumstances, Toyota Industries is further strengthening its business foundation and addressing key management issues to raise corporate value by leveraging the Group’s comprehensive strengths.

-In other areas, Toyota Industries will create a workplace climate that places top priority on safety; enforce compliance, including observance of laws and regulations; and proactively participate in social contribution activities.
-By carrying out these initiatives, we aim to broadly meet the trust of society and grow harmoniously with society.
-With regard to protection of the global environment, we will undertake Group-wide initiatives toward the realization of “a zero CO2 emission society in 2050” based on our Sixth Environmental Action Plan developed in March 2016.
+In other areas, Toyota Industries will create a workplace environment that places top priority on safety; thoroughly enforce compliance, including observance of laws and regulations; and proactively participate in social contribution activities.
+By carrying out these initiatives, we aim to meet the overall trust of society and grow harmoniously with society.
+With regard to protection of the global environment, we will undertake Group-wide initiatives in seeking to realize “a zero CO2 emissions society in 2050.”

-In closing, we ask for your continued understanding and support.
+In closing, we would like to sincerely ask for your continued understanding and support.